oracle/graal/docs/tools/vscode/graalvm/README.md

 4. Select the destination folder.

 The installation starts immediately.
-If you are installing Oracle GraalVM, the installation wizard downloads a package from Oracle's storage point and displays progress.
-If you are installing GraalVM Community Edition, the wizard downloads the package from [Github](https://github.com/graalvm/graalvm-ce-builds/releases) and displays progress.

 > Note: This installation option offers the latest verion of GraalVM.
 If you would like to install an older version, follow [these steps](../../../getting-started/graalvm-community/get-started-graalvm-community.md#install-graalvm).